ehsan/git-bz-moz/README.md

   - auth.py is copied from pylib/mozhg/mozhg/
   - bz.py and bzauth.py are copied from hgext/bzexport/
   - bzexport.py is a few pieces of code copied from hgext/bzexport/__init__.py

+In addition, a patch to bzauth.py for bug 1336147 was manually applied.